dphilla/boxer/wbx/README.md

     - Syntax: `ONBUILD <INSTRUCTION>`

 15. **STOPSIGNAL**
-    - Sets the system call signal that will be sent to the container to exit.
+    - Sets the system call signal that will be sent to the box to exit.
     - Syntax: `STOPSIGNAL <signal>`

 16. **HEALTHCHECK**
-    - Tells Docker how to test a container to check that it is still working.
+    - Tells Boxer how to test a box to check that it is still working.
     - Syntax: `HEALTHCHECK [OPTIONS] CMD <command>`
     - Options:
       - `--interval=<interval>`: Time between running the check.
       - `--timeout=<timeout>`: Time to wait before considering the check to have hung.
       - `--start-period=<start-period>`: Time to wait before starting checks.
-      - `--retries=<retries>`: Consecutive failures needed to consider a container as unhealthy.
+      - `--retries=<retries>`: Consecutive failures needed to consider a box as unhealthy.

 17. **SHELL**
     - Allows the default shell used for the shell form of commands to be overridden.
     - Syntax: `SHELL ["executable", "parameters"]`

-18. **MAINTAINER** (deprecated)
-    - Used to set the author field of the generated layer.
-    - Syntax: `MAINTAINER <name>`